 4.4.24.5 It shall be possible to back up or export system data to the Manufacturer-controlled platform on a regular basis.
 A detailed account is required regarding backup format and its compatibility with standard systems in the market.

-4.7.12 Protection of Service infrastructure in the Manufacturer’s possession
+4.4.25 Protection of Service infrastructure

-4.7.12.1 The Manufacturer shall operate an SOC that provides 24/7 (24 hours per day, 365 days per year) cyber monitoring of its systems.
-A detailed account is required regarding the capabilities of the SOC operated by the Manufacturer, the SIEM system that the Manufacturer uses, and additional components and capabilities that a subcontractor of the Manufacturer (MSSP) operates, and the way they are implemented.
+4.4.25.1 The Manufacturer shall operate an SOC that provides 24/7 (24 hours per day, 365 days per year) cyber monitoring of its systems.
+A detailed account is required regarding the capabilities of the SOC operated by the Manufacturer, the SIEM system that the Manufacturer uses, and additional components and capabilities that the SOC uses in its regular activity.
+Insofar as the Service is operated by a subcontractor of the Manufacturer, its details shall also be noted.

-4.7.12.2 A detailed account is required regarding the use of protective measures for endpoints (EPP/EDR/XDR) in the Manufacturer’s environment.
+4.4.25.2 A detailed account is required regarding the use of protective measures for endpoints (EPP/EDR/XDR) in the Manufacturer’s environment.
 If it exists as a service operated by a subcontractor of the Manufacturer (MSSP), its details shall be reported as well.

-4.7.12.3 A detailed account is required regarding the use of automation tools to monitor and events.
+4.4.25.3 A detailed account is required regarding the use of automation tools to monitor and deal with incidents.
 A detailed account is required regarding the Manufacturer’s operating methodology (such as SOAR), the relevant tools, and the way they are implemented.

-4.7.12.4 Incoming and outgoing traffic to/from the service infrastructure shall be monitored for detection of attacks or suspicious activity.
-A detailed account is required regarding the Manufacturer’s capabilities in this respect and the working processes that it invokes for this purpose.
+4.4.25.4 Incoming and outgoing traffic to/from the service infrastructure shall be monitored for detection of attacks or suspicious activity.
+A detailed account regarding the Manufacturer’s capabilities in this respect and the working processes that it invokes for this purpose is required.

-4.7.12.5 The Manufacturer applies monitoring and working processes in a Privacy by Design configuration that minimizes exposure of information to human players.
-A detailed account is required regarding the tools and methods that the Manufacturer applies to implement these processes.
+4.4.25.5 The Manufacturer applies monitoring and working processes in a Privacy by Design configuration that minimizes exposure of information to human players.
+A detailed account regarding the tools and methods that the Manufacturer applies to implement these processes is required.

-4.7.12.6 If the Manufacturer uses tools that provide continual monitoring of the attack surface of its infrastructure (attack surface management), a detailed account is required regarding all tools and working processes that it uses.
+4.4.25.6 If the Manufacturer uses tools that provide continual monitoring of the attack surface of its infrastructure (attack surface management), a detailed account regarding all tools and working processes used is required.

-4.7.12.7 A detailed account is required regarding the means used to protect the systems that deliver the Services against unauthorized modifications and the monitoring measures that the Manufacturer invokes for control of said means.
+4.4.25.7 A detailed account is required regarding the means used to protect the systems that deliver the Services against unauthorized modifications and the monitoring measures that the Manufacturer invokes for control of said means.

-4.7.12.8 The Manufacturer provides all relevant security updates for all the infrastructures, systems, and services offered.
-A detailed account is required regarding the updating processes and the frequency of updates.
+4.4.25.8 The Manufacturer provides all relevant security updates for all infrastructures, systems, and services offered.
+A detailed account regarding the updating processes and the frequency of updates is required.

-4.7.12.9 All users who can access information of Customers or holders of privileged access, such as administrators, operators, support personnel, and DevOps, shall be subject to high-level monitoring and identification.
-A detailed account is required regarding the working processes and tools that are invoked for this purpose.
+4.4.25.9 All users who can access information of Customers and all holders of privileged access, such as administrators, operators, support personnel, and DevOps, shall be subject to high-level monitoring and identification.
+A detailed account regarding the working processes and tools that are invoked for this purpose is required.

-4.7.12.10 A detailed account is required regarding the way system users’ access data are protected, including control of access thereto, their encryption, and security tools against unauthorized access or leakage.
+4.4.25.10 A detailed account regarding the way system users’ subscription data are protected, including control of access thereto, their encryption, and security tools against unauthorized access or leakage is required.

-4.7.12.11 A detailed account is required regarding the way system-management interfaces are protected, users are separated, and access is denied to unauthorized players including supplier’s employees, Manufacturer’s employees, and Manufacturer’s subcontractors.
+4.4.25.11 A detailed account regarding the way system-management interfaces are protected, users are separated, and access is denied to unauthorized players including Supplier’s employees, Manufacturer’s employees, and Manufacturer’s subcontractors, is required.

-4.7.12.12 A detailed account is required regarding the way the system’s internal and external interfaces are protected.
+4.4.25.12 A detailed account regarding the way the system’s internal and external APIs are protected, is required.

-4.7.13 Security tools used to protect the offered Services
+4.4.26 Security tools used to protect the offered Services